 1.1 This note provides an overview of the implications of the Habitats Regulations for development close to the Solent coastline.
-It sets out the framework developed by the Solent Recreation Mitigation Partnership (SRMP), to ensure that new development close to the Solent complies with the legal requirements of the Habitats Regulations.
+It sets out the framework developed by Bird Aware Solent to ensure that new development close to the Solent complies with the legal requirements of the Habitats Regulations.
+The Bird Aware Solent Mitigation Strategy was updated in Spring 2025 and now covers both summer breeding and over-wintering birds.